-Another important consideration to remember when selecting a calibration mixer is that the delay of the device must have a relatively flat group delay response over frequency.
-The convention is to select a mixer with very wide bandwidth compared to the mixer to be tested - the wider the bandwidth, the better the mixers' delay linearity will be.
+An important consideration to remember when selecting a calibration mixer is that the delay of the device should be as small as possible.
+The convention is to select a mixer with very wide bandwidth compared to the mixer to be tested - the wider the bandwidth, the smaller the resulting delay.
 For further information regarding the desirable characteristics of a calibration mixer, see the Appendix section, Calibration Mixer Attributes.
-When using the calibration mixer in the test system, typically only a reponse calibration is used to cal through the mixer.
-The mismatch interaction between the test system and the cal mixer and subsequent measurements with the DUT will introduce uncertainty in the form of ripple into the measurement.
-Adding attenuation before and after each mixer can greatly improve this ripple.

-Another technique for improving the measurement uncertainty in absolute group delay and delay linearity uses an upconversion/downconversion with additional error correction at the mixer's test ports.
+Another technique for measuring absolute group delay uses an upconversion/downconversion configuration that yields more accurate results.
 The technique is discussed in the section, Absolute Group Delay - A More Accurate, Lower Ripple Technique.